slevithan/oniguruma-parser/README.md

 The following modules are available in addition to the root `'oniguruma-parser'` export:

-- [Parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md): Includes `parse` with more options for specialized use, plus numerous functions, types, etc. for constructing and working with `OnigurumaAst` nodes.
+- [Parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md): Includes `parse` which is similar to `toOnigurumaAst` but includes additional options for specialized use.
+Also exports numerous functions and types for constructing and working with `OnigurumaAst` nodes.
 - [Generator module](https://github.com/slevithan/oniguruma-parser/blob/main/src/generator/README.md): Convert an `OnigurumaAst` to pattern and flags strings.
 - [Optimizer module](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md): Minify and improve the performance of Oniguruma regexes.
 - [Traverser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/traverser/README.md): Traverse and transform an `OnigurumaAst`.